Nevlaa/choose-a-lesson/README.md

 # choose-a-lesson
-Choose how my lessons , skill level and instructor with this simple .NET app
+Choose how many lessons , skill level and instructor with this simple .NET app